Can you get auto insurance without a license?

 What to Remember About Getting Insurance Without a License

-- If you don’t currently have a license, you can buy comprehensive coverage for your car in storage, list a different person (with a license) as the primary driver on your policy, or purchase joint ownership insurance if you plan to obtain a license in the near future.
+Moreover, you don’t need a license to buy car insurance as long as you list yourself as an excluded driver on your auto insurance policy.
+If you don’t currently have a license, you can still obtain coverage by purchasing comprehensive insurance for your car in storage, listing another person with a valid license as the primary driver on your policy, or opting for joint ownership insurance if you plan to obtain a license soon.

 Are you looking for cheap auto insurance without a license?
 Try our free online quote tool to compare rates from different insurance companies and find a plan that’s right for you.